San Diego Regional Updates - March 5, 2022 Satellite Tournament

 Please provide team names regardless of the number of teams per school.
 For ease of Awards announcements and clear display of team names, please keep team names short and do not include school names in team name column.
 The function is located under Head Coach Dashboard -> Register/Update Teams

 - Click on "Student Login Tab

 - Click on "Take online tests using Login ID" under Competition Day heading.
 Ask your coach for your Login ID if you have yet received it.

 - If this is your first time log in to Scilympiad, after entering your Login ID and as you move to the password box, the first name and last name boxes will automatically appear.
 Fill in your first and last name exactly as submitted by your coach on the student roster, enter your own created password then click Sign in.
 You only have to submit your name once.
 Thereafter, log in using your Login ID and your newly created password.
 If you forget your password, contact your head coach immediately.
 They will be able to reset your password.
 (Head Coach Dashboard -> Submit Student -> Team Roster)

 Please note that all resources used must still follow the event rules (e.g. in the form of binders, note sheets, etc.) With the exception of Astronomy which allows a computer/tablet as resources, notes in general cannot be in a digital format.
-We understand the cost and burden on teams to create a new binder, especially for such an early tournament.
+We understand the cost and burden on teams to create a new binder.
 We ask that teams follow this rule so that it’s equitable to all teams.

 - Partners take the same test from their own computers

 - Partners see each other's answers as they work on a single test